-Inequalities are exactly like they sound, equations where the sides are "inequal" (not equal) to each other.
-There are five basic inequalities that you need to be familiar with:
+Inequalities are exactly what they sound like: equations where the sides are "inequal" (not equal) to each other.
+There are five basic inequalities that we need to be familiar with:

 |≤||less than or equal to|

 The inequality y < 2 means that y can be any number less than 2 (such as 1.9, 0.75, 0, -6, etc.).

 The inequality y > 7 means that y can be any number greater than 7 (such as 7.1, 8, 9, 537, etc.).